cb1711/CUDA_Codes/README.md

 # CUDA_Codes
-The repository contains codes for assignments of Intro To Parallel programming course on Udacity
+The repository contains codes for assignments of Intro To Parallel programming course on Udacity and some other codes for CUDA enabled GPUs

 Codes work only on computers with NVIDIA GPUs